huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 * `device_type` - (Optional, String, ForceNew) Specifies the device type of disk to create.
 Valid options are VBD and SCSI.
 Defaults to VBD.
 Changing this creates a new disk.

+* `dedicated_storage_id` - (Optional, String, ForceNew) Specifies the ID of the DSS storage pool accommodating the disk.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the disk.
 Changing this creates a new disk.